 Pouring multiple layers of epoxy is possible.
 To ensure proper adhesion, sand the bottom layer with a high grit sandpaper.

-In conclusion, I hope you learned how to choose best epoxy resin for your DIY project.
+In conclusion, I hope these epoxy resin tips showed you how to choose best epoxy resin for your DIY project.

 And, please leave a comment if you have any questions or just want to say hello – I’m happy to help.